1966 24 Hours of Le Mans: Entries

 NART also entered a long-tailed P2, rebodied by Piero Drogo and driven by last year's winner Masten Gregory with Bob Bondurant.
-There were also P2/P3 hybrids for the Ecurie Francorchamps (Dumay/"Beurlys") and Scuderia Filipinetti (Mairesse/Müller.
+There were also P2/P3 hybrids for the Ecurie Francorchamps (Dumay/"Beurlys") and Scuderia Filipinetti (Mairesse/Müller).
 Finally there was a P2 Spyder for Maranello Concessionaires (Attwood/Piper).
-Fighting on two fronts, the company also took on Porsche in the 2-litre class with its Dino 206 S with a pair from NART and another for Maranello.
+Fighting on two fronts, the company also took on the new Porsche 906 in the 2-litre prototype class with its Dino 206 S with a pair from NART and another for Maranello.
 Nino Vaccarella, race winner in 1964, was furious when he found out he was ‘demoted’ to drive the Dino rather than the P3 and threatened to walk out, but did, in the end run the car.

-Chevrolet was the other player in the over 2-litre class.
+Chevrolet as engine supplier was the other player in the over 2-litre class.
 Ex-Ferrari engineer Giotto Bizzarrini had fallen out with Renzo Rivolta and with his own company brought his new design, the P538, but still using the 5.3L Chevrolet engine.
 The other Chevy was in Texan Jim Hall's Chaparral 2D.
 The 5.3L small block put out 420 bhp and had a semi-automatic transmission.
-Driven by Phil Hill and Jo Bonnier, they made a big impact winning the Nürburgring round just two weeks earlier.
+Driven by Phil Hill and Jo Bonnier, they made a big impact winning the 1000km Nürburgring round just two weeks earlier.

-Porsche came with a new model – the 906 designed by the team led by Ferdinand Piëch.
-With the 2.0L flat-6 engine from the 911, it had recently been homologated for Group 4 with the requisite 50 cars.
-It was race-proven too, after winning the Targa Florio the month before.
-However three "langheck" (long-tail) prototypes were also entered by the works team, driven by Hans Herrmann/Herbert Linge, Jo Siffert/Colin Davis and Udo Schütz/Peter de Klerk.
+Porsche came with a new model – the Porsche 906 Carrera 6 designed by the team led by Ferdinand Piëch.
+With the 2.0L flat-6 engine from the 911 replacing the F4 of the Porsche 904 Carrera GTS, and carrying over some parts of the two-year-old design, it was intended mainly for sale to customers racing for Sportcars class wins.
+By May 1966 it was homologated for Group 4 as the requisite 50 cars were made.
+The standard model was race-proven too, after winning the 1966 Targa Florio the month before after the prototype version were crashed by infighting pilots.
+Three cars were entered in the S 2.0 class where no opposition showed up as the Ferrari Dino 206 S never was homologated, and older models from Alfa, Lotus etc. were inferior.
+In the P 2.0 prototype class, modifications were permitted, but the fuel-injected 906E was absent.
+Three regular carburettor engine prototypes fitted with "langheck" (long-tail) bodies were entered by the works team, driven by Hans Herrmann/Herbert Linge, Jo Siffert/Colin Davis and Udo Schütz/Peter de Klerk.